mirfanmcs/AI-Samples/Natural-Language/Text-Analysis/readme.md

 **How to find these values:**

-- **LANGUAGE_SERVICE_ENDPOINT**: In Azure AI Foundry, go to your Resource Management → Keys and Endpoint → find the "Endpoint"
+- **LANGUAGE_SERVICE_ENDPOINT**: In Azure portal, go to your Language Service you created → Keys and Endpoint → find the "Endpoint"
-- **LANGUAGE_SERVICE_KEY**: In Azure AI Foundry, go to your Resource Management → Keys and Endpoint → find the "KEY 1"
+- **LANGUAGE_SERVICE_KEY**: In Azure portal, go to your Language Service you created → Keys and Endpoint → find the "KEY 1"

 ## Running the Application